-The truth is, we could talk all day about the best castles in Scotland and still be left with a ten or twenty-strong shortlist.
-You see, there are hundreds of castles in this part of the world and at one time, there were said to be three-thousand castles in Scotland.
+The truth is, we could talk all day about the best castles in Scotland and still end up with a shortlist of ten or twenty.
+There are hundreds of castles across the country and, at one time, it was said there were over 3,000 castles in Scotland.

 The Best 5 Castles to See in Scotland